 Parents and caregivers want and need knowledge, skills and confidence.
 Research further tells us that parents want to do the best job possible.
 They believe that being a parent is the most important undertaking of their lives and understand the critical a role they play in the development of their children.
 But parents also indicate that they often struggle with the knowledge, skills and confidence to be successful and often feel vulnerable, unsupported, isolated, and are afraid to ask for the help they want -- and need.

 Prevailing parenting advice falls short.
-Popular parenting advice, resources and experts tend to focus on "training" and/or achieving quick behavioral fixes without an understanding of or regard for the long term implications on overall healthy human development.
+Popular parenting advice, resources and experts tend to focus on "training" and/or achieving quick behavioral fixes without an understanding of or regard for the long-term implications on overall healthy human development.
 Many common parenting techniques are adapted from animal behavioral experiments designed to elicit or extinguish selected behaviors.
 Humans -- even infants -- have been shown to have higher and more complex brain functioning and capacities than most of the lab animals used in these behavioral experimentations.
 It seems inappropriate that these techniques would be used for raising highly social and naturally engaged human children.

-What distinguishes API?
+What distinguishes us?

-How does your support help API?
+How your donation and support helps

-API's Objectives and Projects
+Our Objectives and Projects

 - Engage in targeted funding strategies to rightfully fund existing, successful, core programs.
-Secure funding for major program expenses and continue to build programs that are self sustaining.
+Secure funding for major program expenses and continue to build programs that are self-sustaining.
 At the same time, focus on quality and strategies to improve existing programs and activities.